drawing of Sea Island - Sea Island Heritage Society logo

 440 Transport Squadron

-The history of the 440 Squadron can be traced back to October 5, 1932 when it was formed in Vancouver, British Columbia as No. 11 (Army Cooperation) Squadron, flying the DeHavilland DH-60 Moth aircraft.
+The history of the 440 Squadron can be traced back to October 5, 1932, when it was formed in Vancouver, British Columbia as No. 11 (Army Cooperation) Squadron, flying the DeHavilland DH-60 Moth aircraft at a hangar located on the south side of the Vancouver Civic Airport on Sea Island, Richmond, British Columbia.

 Between 1944 and May 1, 1995, No. 111 (Fighter) Squadron was redesignated 440 Squadron (Fighter Bomber), (Fighter), Communications and Rescue, and Transport and Rescue.
 It now operates under its last designation as 440 Transport Squadron.